1740-1786. He was born in St. Albans, Hertfordshire, the son of Daniel and Johanna Crespin.

-He was posted captain on 17 January 1780, and joining her in March he commanded the Suffolk 74 at the Battle of Martinique on 17 April where her casualties numbered twelve men wounded, and in the remainder of the Leeward Islands campaign from May – July, including the fleet skirmishes off St. Lucia in the former month when she suffered casualties of one man killed and twenty-one wounded.
-After continuing with the Leeward Islands fleet until coming home with a convoy from Jamaica in 1781 the Suffolk was paid off in September that year.
+Crespin was posted captain on 17 January 1780 by the temporary commander-in-chief in the Leeward Islands, Rear-Admiral Sir Hyde Parker, and succeeding Captain Hugh Cloberry Christian he commanded the Suffolk 74 at the Battle of Martinique on 17 April, when her casualties numbered twelve men wounded.
+He continued with her in the remainder of the Leeward Islands campaign from May – July, including the fleet skirmishes off St. Lucia in the former month when she suffered casualties of one man killed and twenty-one wounded.
+There was some concern for her safety when she went missing during the Great Hurricanes which swept through the Caribbean in October, but she was eventually accounted for.

-He married Martha Legassicke of Modbury Devon on 16 March 1776 and had one son and a daughter whilst residing in that town.
+He married Martha Legassicke of Modbury Devon on 16 March 1776 and had issue one son and a daughter whilst residing in that town.
 There was some confusion over his family name, his father and brother spelling their surname ‘Crispin’.